rokobo/From-Nand-gates-to-Tetris-implementation/README.md

 2. Press file > load script file, then select the `.VME` file you want to test.
 3. Press run > fast translation, to run the script.

+### Testing `.jack` files

+To test how a Jack file runs:

+1. Open the directory a Jack program's folder is in.
+2. Drag the folder onto the `JackCompiler.bat` in the tools folder (or to a shortcut, like the one in project 9) to translate it.
+Note that the translated files will be placed inside the input folder.
+3. Test the resulting VM files in the `VMEmulator.bat` by seleting the project folder.

+To have better control of problems, consider using the Jack compiler in a CLI.
+Simply navigate to the Simulation Tools folder and use the compiler as `JackCompiler {FileLocation}` or use the link in the project 9 folder as `JackCompiler.bat.lnk {FileLocation}`.

 </details>

 ## 1 - Elementary logic gates